Augusto Passaglia

-Augusto Passaglia (Lucca, 1838 – Florence, 1918) was an Italian sculptor.
+Augusto Passaglia (1838 in Lucca – 1918 in Florence) was an Italian sculptor.

-Biography

 As a young man, he was awarded a stipend to study in Florence under Giovanni Duprè, and was active there for the remainder of his life.
 Among his first works were a bronze Art and Science (sold to private buyer in St Petersburg, Russia), and a larger than life statue of the writer Boccaccio, erected in the town of the writer's birthplace, Certaldo.
 He also sculpted a young Benvenuto Cellini, annoyed of having to play the flute for his father, lays the instrument on his stool, and stretches in an act of extreme disgust.

 He submitted proposals for monuments to Vittorio Emanuele for Venice and Turin.
 While not chosen, his proposal at Turin was awarded a 4000-lire prize, at Venice, 2500 lire.
 The Turin proposal consisted of the king Vittorio Emanuele astride a horse; while the Venice proposal had him riding alongside the Genius of Peace and Liberty and on the other side, Rome offering her crown to the king.
 Passaglia's design for a Monument to Vittorio Emanuele in Lucca was accepted, and the work inaugurated by September 20, 1885.
 It depicts not an equestrian king, but a standing leader of his people, without a crown.